Graduate Courses

 Georgia Tech – Summer 2019, 2020, 2021

-ID capstone (collaborative studio) gives students an overview of the industrial design process, focusing on the informative, iterative, and productive facets of design: design research, ideation, prototyping, evaluation, validation, implementation, and presentation.
-Interdisciplinary teams collaborate with industry partners to provide solutions to real-world problems and develop consumer products using the “double-diamond” model of design.
-This year’s project was sponsored by Simtigrate Design Lab and students developed interventions to support seniors living with mild cognitive impairments (MCI).
+The ID Capstone (collaborative studio) offered students a comprehensive introduction to the industrial design process, emphasizing its informative, iterative, and productive aspects: design research, ideation, prototyping, evaluation, validation, implementation, and presentation.
+Interdisciplinary teams provided solutions to real-world problems and developed consumer products using the “double-diamond” model of design.
+Examples of project topics included various physical and technological interventions designed to assist seniors living with mild cognitive impairments (MCI).

 Interactive ID Studio